Pari Bibi: Biography

 Pari Bibi was the daughter of Shaista Khan and was also known as Iran Dukht Rahmat Banu.
 She was engaged to Muhammad Azam, the son of Mughal Emperor Aurangzeb, on 3 May 1668.
 She lived in Dhaka, Bengal Subah (province), her father was the governor of the province.
 Mughal records of that era showed that she played an influential role in the governor household and the politics of the province.

 Death and tomb

 In 1678, Pari Bibi died a premature death and left her father heartbroken.
-Shaista Khan was constructing the Lalbagh Fort in Dhaka, the construction of the fort had started under her fiancé Prince Muhhammad Azam.
+Shaista Khan was constructing the Lalbagh Fort in Dhaka, the construction of which had started under her fiancé Prince Muhammad Azam.
 Shaista Khan now viewed the fort as inauspicious and stopped construction of the fort.
 He built the tomb of his daughter with the compound of the fort.
 Other sources have reported that the tomb was constructed by Prince Azam himself.
 The Tomb of Pari Bibi is considered an important architectural site in Dhaka, Bangladesh.
-Since 1974 the Tomb of Pari Bibi and Lalbagh Fort has been managed by the Department of Archaeology.
+Since 1974 the tomb and fort have been managed by the Department of Archaeology.